 The AIHW has a long history of effective compliance with its privacy and confidentiality obligations and is well experienced in managing the risks associated with the use and release of data.
-Building on our current best practice, the AIHW has recently decided to progressively embed the Five Safes framework into our approach to the management of the privacy of data.
+The AIHW uses the Five Safes framework to reinforce management of the privacy and confidentiality of data.

 Is the use of the data appropriate?

 Can the users be trusted to use it in an appropriate manner?

 AIHW Interpretation: Researchers have the knowledge, skills and incentives to act in accordance with required standards of behaviour.

 Is there a disclosure risk in the data itself?

 The five dimensions are assessed separately, then considered jointly to evaluate whether the overall arrangements are such that the risks have been appropriately managed.
 Any data access proposal considers all five dimensions (even if simply to note that a particular dimension is not relevant to that solution).

 Each dimension of the framework can be considered as an adjustable mechanism offering a range of controls at proportionally higher or lower levels depending on the specific case.
 While each dimension can be set independently, all five dimensions need to be considered jointly to evaluate whether a particular instance of data sharing is a safe arrangement.